As Covid cases fall, UP govt lifts night curfew | Law-Order

 The Uttar Pradesh government has decided to lift the coronavirus-induced night curfew as the state witnesses a sustained decline in COVID-19 cases.

 The night curfew hours in the state was between 10.00 pm to 6.00 am, which was relaxed by an hour from February 13.
-Additional Chief Secretary (Home) Awanish Awasthi said the decision to end night curfew was taken following the decline in COVID-19 cases.
+Additional Chief Secretary (Home) Awanish Awasthi said the decision to end night curfew from tonight itself was taken in view of the decline in COVID-19 cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)